OpenFAST/openfast/docs/source/user/aerodyn-aeroacoustics/02-noise-models.rst

 ~~~~~~~~~~~

 The position of one or more observers is specified by the user, as
-described in :numref:`Appendix A.3`.
+described in :numref:`aa-sec-ObsPos`.
 The directivity from the BPM model is adopted
 in this implementation (:cite:`aa-Brooks:1989`).
 The directivity term,
 :math:`\overline{D}`, corrects the :math:`\text{SPL}` depending on the
 relative position of the observer to the emitter.
 The position is